Skip to content

 Service is part of the appeal too.
 The tone is warm and unshowy, with staff happy to talk through beans or steer you toward something more unusual when it is available.
 That keeps the room from feeling purely transactional even though the footprint is small and the stay usually is too.

-Calere is shortlisted because it gives Fitzroy a compact coffee stop with enough precision to justify the detour.
-The room is tiny, the food is limited, and the best version of the visit is brief, but the filter programme, the rotating coffees, and the tight Gertrude Street setting make it one of the city’s more memorable small stops.
+Calere earns its place by giving Fitzroy a compact coffee stop with enough precision to justify the detour.
+The room is tiny, the food is limited, and the best version of the visit is brief, but the filter programme, rotating coffees, and Gertrude Street setting make it one of the city's more memorable small stops.

 At a glance